1972 Atlantic hurricane season: Other systems

 In addition to the named storms, there were several weak depressions during the season.
 As Agnes was moving over the southeastern United States, a tropical depression formed approximately 400 mi southwest of Bermuda on June 19.
 It moved northeastward and headed toward the island.
 The depression dissipated later the following day.
-The next system, numbered Tropical Depression Five, developed offshore North Florida on July 10.
-Moving generally northward, Tropical Depression Five made landfall near Cape Fear in North Carolina on July 12.
+The next tropical Depression developed offshore North Florida on July 10.
+Moving generally northward, the system made landfall near Cape Fear in North Carolina on July 12.
 The depression dissipated over Virginia about two days later.
 Generally light rainfall was reported in several states, though 8 in of precipitation was recorded on Cedar Island, North Carolina.
 Another tropical depression originated about 430 mi southwest of Flores Island in the Azores on July 16.
 It trekked slowly until July 19, at which time the system curved northeastward.
 Late the following day, the depression dissipated about 225 mi west of Flores Island.
 On July 31, a tropical depression formed about 515 mi southeast of Bermuda.
 The depression moved southwestward, toward the Bahamas and Lesser Antilles, but dissipated about 225 mi northeast of Turks and Caicos Islands on August 3.

 A tropical depression developed over Senegal on August 5.
 Tracking westward, the depression passed south of Cape Verde before dissipating southwest of the islands on August 8.
 Four days later, another tropical depression originated about 175 mi east-southeast of Charleston, South Carolina.
 It moved slowly northeastward and intensified slightly, but dissipated about 210 mi southeast of Cape Hatteras, North Carolina, on August 15.
 The tenth tropical depression formed on August 16 while offshore Senegal.
 Moving generally westward, the cyclone crossed through Cape Verde and struck the islands of Fogo and Santiago.
 By August 18, the depression dissipated.
 Another tropical depression developed about 800 mi east-southeast of Bermuda on September 3.
 The system moved northeastward toward the Azores, but degenerated about 750 mi southwest of Flores Island on September 5.
 The next tropical depression formed on September 20 while located about 570 mi west-southwest of Cape Verde.
 The storm tracked generally westward, but then began moving west-northwestward on September 21.
 Three days later, the depression dissipated about 890 mi east-northeast of Barbados.

 On October 1, a tropical depression originated about 700 mi east-southeast of Bermuda.
-The depression trekked generally northward and dissipated about 505 mi south-southeast of Cape Race, Newfoundland, on October 3.
-Yet another tropical depression formed about 120 mi west of Bolama, Guinea-Bissau, on October 5.
+The depression tracked generally northward and dissipated about 505 mi south-southeast of Cape Race, Newfoundland, on October 3.
+Another tropical depression formed about 120 mi west of Bolama, Guinea-Bissau, on October 5.
 The depression moved generally westward, before curving to the northwest on October 8.
 Five days later, it turned northward while well northeast of the Lesser Antilles.
 By October 14, the system began moving north-northeast.
 The depression dissipated about 800 mi east-northeast of Bermuda on the following day.
 Yet another tropical depression formed about 445 mi southwest of Brava, Cape Verde, on October 16.
 Initially the depression moved generally west-northwestward and dissipated about halfway between Barbados and Cape Verde.